Rubén Espinosa: Death

-Before his death, Espinosa had received deadly threats.
+Before his death, Espinosa had received death threats.
 Espinosa began to receive threats towards him after the release of a photo of Duarte.
 During a social protest Espinosa was grabbed and told to quit taking photos or else he would end up like other dead journalists.
 Espinosa had also previously reported men standing outside his house and giving him intimidating glares and gestures.
 In June 2015, Espinosa decided to leave Veracruz and return to Mexico City.
 He reported experiencing symptoms of PTSD.
 Espinosa left his friends and even his dog Cosmos in Veracruz to find safety in Mexico City, which was a known refuge for journalists.

 Espinosa was found dead on 31 July 2015 with four female victims.
 All five were found beaten and shot execution style.
 The victims also had various signs of torture on their bodies.
 The women who were found had all been sexually assaulted by the culprits.
 The names of the women were not released at the time until days later.
 The authorities believe that deaths occurred between 9 a.m. and 3 p.m.
 A final text message was placed by Espinosa at 2:13 p.m.